Do you need help travelling to NHS services?

 If you can’t travel because of your medical condition

-Thames Ambulance Service Limited (TASL) is commissioned to provide Non-Emergency Patient Transport for eligible patients in Lincolnshire.
-There are eligibility criteria in place for patients who use Non-Emergency Patient Transport to ensure it is only used by those patients whose medical condition warrants it, for eg:
+There are eligibility criteria in place for patients who use Non- Emergency Patient Transport to ensure it is only used by those patients whose medical condition/s warrant it.

 What do I do if I am not eligible?